Forest Café: Bristo Place

 The building at 3 Bristo Place was constructed during 1899–1900 to a design by Sydney Mitchell and Wilson for the Evangelical Union on the site of a former Baptist Chapel.
 The category-B listed building has 659 m2 of floor space and was previously owned by the National Museums of Scotland, who sold the building for £600,000 during 2003.
 The plaque over the door reflects its subsequent use as a Seventh-day Adventist Church, who had purchased the building in 1942 and used it until 2000.

+The space was organised through multiple working groups that were open to the public plus a closed "Core" working group that accepted volunteers who had a longer-term participation.
+The working groups were run using consensus decision-making process featuring facilitation and hand signals, with minutes saved to an online forum called the "BB".
+The clerical and financial administration was performed by a paid worker, with building related tasks performed laterly by a Building Manager.
+The cafe was organised by paid day-time Kitchen Managers (KMs) and voluntary evening KMs, with help from further rotad volunteers.

-Free events were held regularly, including workshops, music, film, poetry, theatre and readings.
+Free events were held throughout the building regularly, including workshops and skill-shares, music, film, poetry, theatre and readings.
 There was a community darkroom catering to black and white, alternative and historic process photography.
 During each summer the venue ran the 'August Forest Fringe', a theatre and alternative arts programme as an alternative complement to the mainstream Edinburgh Festival.

 In 2004, the Forest Café became one of only four internet cafés in the United Kingdom to have won a highly recommended citation in the Yahoo!
 Mail Internet Café Awards.

+A volunteer guide booklet called Don't Panic! was drawn up to record and spread information about how The Forest worked.

 The Edinburgh University Settlement - the charity that owned the Bristo Place building - went bankrupt in October 2010, and it was announced that the premises were to be sold.
 The Forest launched a campaign to raise £500,000 to try to buy the building, or buy or rent another property elsewhere in Edinburgh.